kevaldoshi17/NVIDIA_AICITY/README.md

 -- Background Modelling
 1. Run `python extract_frames.py` to extract frames from the videos with frequency set as 100.
-2. Run 'python extract_processed.py' to segment the processed images.
+2. Run `python extract_processed.py` to segment the processed images.
-3. Run pretrained Yolo v3 model on the processed_images2 folder and save it as 'result.json'.
+3. Run pretrained Yolo v3 model on the processed_images2 folder and save it as `result.json`.

 -- Segmentation Maps
-1. Run 'python3 extract_frames.py' to extract frames from the videos with frequency set as 10.
+1. Run `python3 extract_frames.py` to extract frames from the videos with frequency set as 10.
-2. Run pretrained Yolo v3 model on the original_images folder and save it as 'part1.json'.
+2. Run pretrained Yolo v3 model on the original_images folder and save it as `part1.json`.
 To reduce complexity, we divided the task into two parts and saved it as part1.json and part2.json.
-3. Run 'Seg_masks.py'.
+3. Run `Seg_masks.py`.
-4. Run 'python3 Masks/get_ignore_area.py'.
+4. Run `python3 Masks/get_ignore_area.py`.
-5. Computed Segmentation Masks can be downloaded from [here]().
+5. Computed Segmentation Masks can be downloaded from [here](https://drive.google.com/file/d/15mcjQx02CQ4sgJ9k4UG718wwPpoGAlS4/view?usp=sharing).

 ### Pipeline 2
 <p align="center">